ClementNerma/Rave/docs/master.md

 sayHello(...args); // Prints: 'Hello Jack!'
 5 times
 ```

-### Operator functions
+### Infix functions

-Operators functions act like traditional operators: they take one or two arguments, called their _operands_, and return a result.
+Infix functions act like traditional operators: they take one or two arguments, called their _operands_, and return a result.
 Their point is to keep a clean syntax in the program.
 For example, if we want to make a function that adds two numbers, we can go with a standard function:

 ```rave
 fn add (left: int, right: int) : int {